kelvinMakamu/akan_nomenclature/README.md

 The application has the following specifications:&nbsp;
 Behaviour   | Input Example  | Output Example
 ------------| -------------  | --------------
-It checks if date input is empty      | BLANK   | Kwasi It checks if month input is empty       | BLANK    | Kwadwo It checks if year input is empty      | BLANK   | Kwabena It checks if gender is not selected  | BLANK   | Kwaku It checks if date is not a digit    | 1s or ssss      | Yaw It checks if month is not a digit      | 1s or ssss     | Kofi It checks if year is not a digit   | 1s or ssss     | Kwame
+It checks if date input is empty      | BLANK   | Failed to derive akan name.
+Please provide date of birth in DIGITS ONLY.
+It checks if month input is empty       | BLANK    | Failed to derive akan name.
+Please provide date of birth in DIGITS ONLY.
+It checks if year input is empty      | BLANK   | Failed to derive akan name.
+Please provide date of birth in DIGITS ONLY.
+It checks if gender is not selected  | BLANK   | Failed to derive akan name.
+Please select your gender It checks if date is not a digit    | 1s or ssss      | Yaw It checks if month is not a digit      | 1s or ssss     | Kofi It checks if year is not a digit   | 1s or ssss     | Kwame